BARRATTS SOLICITORS

 • what remedies were offered, if any

-If a client wishes to re-instruct you or continue with a retainer where matters are not resolved, the Directors will consider if the company can continue to act in these circumstances or if we cannot continue to act for the client.
+If a client wishes to re-instruct us or continue with a retainer where complaint matters are not resolved, the Director Partners of the business will consider if Barratts can continue to act or not.

 Potential Negligence

-If there is evidence of a potential claim in negligence this will be reported immediately to Alison Brooks who will contact the company’s professional indemnity insurers.
-She will also immediately notify all the Directors of the company.
+If a formal complaint reveals evidence of a potential claim in negligence against Barratts Solicitors the company’s professional indemnity insurers will be contacted by Alison Brooks, as appropriate.
+All the Directors of the company will also be notified.
 In these circumstances, it may not be appropriate to offer an apology to the client without the insurer’s consent.

 Recording of Complaints